FaroutYLq/xeda/xeda/README.md

 - `tar_and_split.py`: tar and split a folder for archiving.
 Check `../jobs` folder for usage.
 - `xeda.py`: core for disk usage scanning.
 Check `../README.md` and `../jobs` for usage.
 - `utilities.py`: useful functions for analyzing rucio scan results.
+- `add_rule.sh`: when you want to add a replica in rucio, use this script.
+Hardcode to config.
+- `add_rundb_entry.py`: Usually run after `add_rule.sh`.
+Synchronization between rucio and rundb for a certain runlist (passed by arguments).

 ## Usage
 It is not recommended to run them individually.
 You can find more information on usage in the `README.md` of the parent folder, and in `jobs` folder.